scw0108/jpetstore-otel/README.md

 # jpetstore-otel

-This application is a web application modified by [JPetStore](https://github.com/kazuki43zoo/mybatis-spring-boot-jpetstore) Spring Boot version to demenstorate [OpenTelemetry](https://opentelemetry.io/docs/).
+This application is a web application modified by [JPetStore](https://github.com/kazuki43zoo/mybatis-spring-boot-jpetstore) Spring Boot version to demonstrate [OpenTelemetry](https://opentelemetry.io/docs/).

-The application is deployed on GCP Cloud Run.
-There is a OpenTelemetry Collector that collects telemetry data and sends to [Splunk Observability Cloud](https://www.splunk.com/en_us/products/observability-cloud.html) for monitoring.
+The application is deployed on GCP Cloud Run, where it includes an OpenTelemetry Collector that collects telemetry data and sends it to [Splunk Observability Cloud](https://www.splunk.com/en_us/products/observability-cloud.html) for monitoring.
+Additionally, it utilizes Splunk RUM (Real User Monitoring) and APM (Application Performance Monitoring) to enhance visibility into user interactions and application performance.

 We will walk through this sample to understand how is it built and learn how to run it.